 The cognitive architecture of humanoid robots is designed for continuous improvement.
 Federated learning, secure model updates, and cross-institutional knowledge sharing allow robots to benefit from collective experience while preserving data privacy and regulatory compliance.
 Each deployment contributes to a global intelligence ecosystem that accelerates scientific discovery and medical innovation.

-Through the integration of advanced artificial intelligence and cognitive systems, humanoid robots evolve into indispensable collaborators in science and medicine.
-Their capacity to reason, adapt, and learn at scale enables new modes of experimentation, diagnostics, and treatment previously unattainable, positioning them as foundational assets in the future of global research and healthcare.
+Through the integration of advanced artificial intelligence, cognitive systems, and adaptive learning algorithms, humanoid robots become indispensable collaborators in science and medicine.
+Their ability to reason, adapt, and continuously learn enables novel approaches to experimentation, diagnostics, and therapeutic interventions that were previously unattainable, establishing them as foundational assets for the future of global research and healthcare.

 Human–Robot Interaction and Safety Protocols